 You may have written an outstanding song with a fabulous melody, great lyrics, and memorable hooks.
 Yet your work doesn't stop there.
-Songwriting raises many legal issues such as: who gets the credit for a song, how are royalties split, can you claim tax deductions for home studios, and should you register a copyright.
+Songwriting raises many legal issues: Who gets the credit for a song?
+How are royalties split?
+Can you claim tax deductions for home studios?
+Should you register a copyright?
 Here are ten tips to help manage the legal and business side of your songwriting.